 State regulators approve expansion of Roosevelt Gas Plant

 BISMARCK, N.D.
-(AP) — North Dakota regulators have approved the $150 million expansion of the Roosevelt Gas Plant in McKenzie County, though they ordered the Kinder Morgan company to minimize noise and light pollution for neighboring landowners.
+(AP) — North Dakota regulators have approved the $150 million expansion of the Roosevelt Gas Plant in McKenzie County, though they ordered Houston-based Kinder Morgan to minimize noise and light pollution for neighboring landowners.

 The Bismarck Tribune reports the Public Service Commission voted unanimously Monday to approve the expansion of the plant south of Watford City.